-The Authority aims to remove barriers to learning for all children with additional support needs through a range of offers.
-For the majority of children and young people this will be delivered in a mainstream classroom supported by their classroom teacher, for a few this will mean some additional support alongside the classroom teacher, and for a very few this will be part-time or full-time provision in a school with a learning centre or an inclusion base.
+All children receive support at school and nursery to help them learn.
+'Additional support for learning is how we describe any support that is extra or different to the help that most children receive.
+Most of this additional support is provided by teachers in mainstream classes, focussed on learning and support to be fully involved in school life.
+For the majority of children and young people this will be delivered in a mainstream classroom supported by their classroom teacher for a few this will mean some additional support alongside the classroom teacher, and for a very few this will be part-time or full-time provision in a school with a learning centre or an inclusion base.